 Method 1: Performance Power Plan

 If you switch to the Performance Plan, the top priority of your software will be better performance.
 However, you might notice more battery drainage when compared to previous settings.
 But the performance may increase slightly.
-To switch to Performance Plan, go to Start Menu and choose Power Plan.
+To switch to Performance Plan, go to the Start Menu and choose Power Plan.
 Click on Power Plan and Performance Mode; it will be natively selected to the Balanced Mode.
 Choose Performance Mode, now click on Change Plan Settings text and Changed Advanced Power Setting.
-Go to processer power management on set it to 100%.
+Go to processer power management and set it to 100%.
 Click on OK and done.

 Method 2: Turn Off Visual Effects

 Visual Effects add some animations and action over standard UI, which might be helpful for some sets of people and not for others.
 At least for the low-end systems, this might be an issue.
 To turn off Visual Effects, go to Start Menu, Search Advanced, and click on View Advanced System Settings.
 Now go to Settings under the Performance section.
 Now, you will get multiple checkboxes there.
 Tick the Adjust for better Windows 11 performance, show thumbnails instead of icons and smooth edges of screen fonts, and click the Apply button.